Customer’s needs on data-based e-commerce overview

-- Another one of the most useful functionalities is creating users’ recordings on the website.
+Heatmaps are not the only ones, another one of the most useful functionalities is creating users’ recordings on the website.

-Recordings allow seeing what the user was doing on a given site, what actions he was taking.
-They can show additional data such as User’s country, a number of pages visited, time spent on the website, device type, browser, operating system and date.
+Thanks to this approach they can show additional data such as the user’s country, the number of pages visited, time spent on the website, device type, browser, operating system and date.

 These reports are particularly helpful in improving the future customer’s purchase process.
-Even if the customer has some initial difficulties in making payments, non-responsive items or non-clickable buttons, and if the payment is done, he will be less likely to describe to us the problem.
+Even if the customer has some initial difficulties in making payments, non-responsive items or non-clickable buttons, and if the payment is done, he or she will be less likely to describe to us the problem.

 We can find out whether any of the fields can make it difficult for the customer to complete and thus leave the purchasing process, which in the future may help us to optimize the fields in the form.